splunk/observability-workshop/docs/victorops/detector/index.md

     commands will detect it and remind you to do so if necessary.
     ```

-Create a new Terraform workspace[^1] which will track the state for this environment:

-=== "Shell Command"

-    ```text
-    terraform workspace new VictorOps
-    ```

-=== "Output"

-    ```text
-    Created and switched to workspace "VictorOps"!

-    You're now on a new, empty workspace.
-Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state for this configuration.
-    ```
+You can now copy and the paste the following code block to run Terraform using the Variables you created in the VM.
 Check the plan output for errors before typing _**yes**_ to commit the apply.

 === "Shell Command"